mikemac1/memorials-project/README.md

 # memorials-project
 This project is about allowing people to build memory pages of their loved ones.
+It will allow them to have a QR code people can scan and it would take them to a browser or the app and it would be an in-app memorial.
+Loved ones could scroll photos and videos of the person, see a small family tree, a playlist would be playing upon opening.
+A link to a charity the person loved could be included.
+People that scan it and visit can leave virtual flowers to let them know someone was there.

 ## Problem Domain